Medical Billing and Coding

 Certificate in Medical Billing and Coding Specialist

 This certificate requires 2 semesters to complete and is offered twice each year.
 The 4 prerequisite courses are offered each semester.
-Once those courses have been completed, a student may take the other courses in any order; however, it is recommended that they be taken in the order presented here.
-Students are highly encouraged to include the Medical Billing Externship in their course of study; though it is not required as part of the certificate process.
+Once those courses have been completed, a student may take the other courses in any order; however, it is recommended that they be taken in the order presented following completion of the prerequisites.

 Certification and Certificates